 - Difficulty taking turns,

-- Impulsive etc.
+- Impulsive, etc.

-ADHD Can Be An Incredible Gift
+ADHD Is An Incredible Gift

 However, speaking as one with ADHD myself, let me encourage you.
 ADHD can be an incredible gift!!